Water Right Acquisitions

-- The Water Right Transfer Program links development to water by requiring that projects with new water demand either purchase water conserved by customers (for example through the water conservation rebate program) or by acquiring water rights and transfering them to the City.
+- The Water Right Transfer Program links development to water by requiring that projects with new water demand either purchase water conserved by customers (for example through the water conservation rebate program) or by acquiring water rights and transferring them to the City.

 - The Water Bank Program allows purchases of pre-1907 Middle Rio Grande water rights to be deposited in the City's water bank.
 The owner of the water rights may then sell the water rights to any developer who needs water under the Water Right Transfer Program (above) Provisional Water Bank Roster.

-- The City's Water Acquisition Program, with an annual budget of $400,000, purchases pre-1907, Middle Rio Grande and other water rights needed to support the City's other water rights and water supply.
+- The City's Water Acquisition Program, with an annual budget of $400,000, purchases pre-1907, Middle Rio Grande, and other water rights needed to support the City's other water rights and water supply.

 Water Right Compliance